Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

 There are several further subtleties, and we now briefly summarize a couple of them.
-First, unlike the case of genus $0$, in higher genus, there may be many quadratic twists ramified over the same divisor.
-Second, unlike the case of the Cohen-Lenstra heuristics in \cite{EllenbergVW:cohenLenstra} where the components of the relevant moduli spaces were well understood, the explicit conjecture for the number of components of the relevant moduli spaces seems to be missing from the literature when $\nu$ is a general composite number.
-We note that when $\nu$ is prime, and more generally when $H$ is a free $\mathbb Z/\nu \mathbb Z$ module, these moments were computed in \cite[Theorem 5.10]{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}.
-We compute the relevant conjectured number of components, which, for a finite group $H$, turns out to by $\sym^2 H$.
-Having done so, we turn to computing the relevant monodromy groups.
+First, unlike the case of genus $0$, in higher genus, there may be many quadratic twists with the same ramification divisor.
+Second, for $\nu$ a general composite integer, the moments of the BKLPR distribution do not seem to be computed in the existing literature.
+We note that when $\nu$ is prime, and more generally when $H$ is a free $\mathbb Z/\nu \mathbb Z$-module, these moments were computed in \cite[Theorem 5.10]{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}.
+We compute the moments of the BKLPR distribution for general composite $\nu$ in \autoref{proposition:bklpr-moments}.

+Third, we need to compute the relevant monodromy groups.
 This too requires additional technical work, where we draw great inspiration from works of Katz \cite{katz:twisted-l-functions-and-monodromy} and Hall \cite{hall:bigMonodromySympletic}, relying on the theory of middle convolution.